dagda1/cuttingedge/packages/react-typed-mousetrap/README.md

 - `handler`: the function that will receive the action and event arguments which the key sequence triggers.
 - `shortcutMap`: - the full configuration object for the application.
-- `mapKey`: the key from the `shortcutMap` that contains the configuration for this component.
+- `mapKey`: (optional) the key from the `shortcutMap` that contains the configuration for this component, if omitted then the whole object is the map.
 - `scoped`: `false` by default.
 If false, events are added to the `document` object.
 If true, the component is wrapped in a wrapper html elment to which the events are assigned.
   `tabIndex`: The `tab-index` of the html element that wraps the component. `-1` by default.
 Has no effect if `scoped` is false.
 - `ScopedWrapperComponentType`: The type of wrapper html element that wraps components when the `scope` prop is true.
 Default is `<div />`.
 Has no effect if `scoped` is false.